-The most common dentures problems include dealing with the discomfort.
+The most common dentures problems include dealing with constant discomfort.
 The discomfort is a result of loose or ill-fitting dentures.

-Some people prefer to withdraw from some types of social engagement.
-As they are afraid they could have an embarrassing situation.
+Some people prefer to withdraw from some social engagement types as they are afraid of having an embarrassing situation.

 In America, there are approximately 40,000,000people who lack one or more teeth.
 They struggle every day with all types of prosthetic devices.

 Old fashioned dentures usually rub, hurt, and irritate the gums.
 The movement of the jaw makes it almost impossible to maintain a denture in place.
-Common dentures have a full palate.
-Which is different from the Snap On Dentures that are palate-less.
+Ordinary dentures have a full palate, which is different from the Snap In Dentures that are palate-less.

-With common dentures, people usually need to use expensive dentures adhesives to try to keep them in place.
+With standard dentures, people usually need to use expensive dentures adhesives to keep them in place.

 If you know that your dentures could move while you eat, speak or laugh, that can affect your social life!
 It can also affect or self-esteem.